lovebrew/lovebrew.github.io/docs/welcome.md

 ---
 slug: /
 hide_title: true
+title: Welcome
 ---

-# Welcome
+## Welcome

-Welcome to LÖVE Potion, a powerful tool for creating homebrew games and applications for the Nintendo 3DS, Nintendo Switch, and Nintendo Wii U using the LÖVE framework.
-LÖVE Potion currently supports LÖVE 12.0 and allows you to harness the flexibility and simplicity of LÖVE (LÖVE2D) to develop engaging and dynamic software for these platforms.
+LÖVE Potion lets you create homebrew games and apps for the Nintendo 3DS, Switch, and Wii U using the familiar LÖVE2D framework.
+It supports LÖVE 12.0 and keeps most of its core features, with only minor platform differences noted in the [_Compatibility_](/docs/compatibility/general.md) page.

-While the core features of LÖVE are maintained, there are a few minor differences in the 3DS version, which are detailed in the "Compatibility" documentation.
-Dive into our quick start guide to see how easy it is to bring your ideas to life on your favorite Nintendo consoles!
+Get started in minutes and see your ideas come to life on your console!

+### Plug & Play

+Building from source isn't necessary - just grab a release and you're ready to run your first project!

+1. [Download the latest release](https://github.com/lovebrew/lovepotion/releases/latest) for your console onto the SD card.
+2. Create a `game` directory containing `main.lua` next to the binary.
+3. Launch LÖVE Potion!

+More details about running LÖVE Potion can be found on the next page.

-## Hello World
+### Hello World

 This is the full source for "Hello World!" in LÖVE Potion.